Updated 5th February 2026

 Liz x

-*Check this product out to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
-If in doubt leave it out.
+Check this product to ensure that there are no gluten containing ingredients, ‘may contain’ or ‘not suitable’ for a coeliac/gluten free diet warnings on the pack.

 I made the lemon meringue today and it turned out superb.
 All the recipes that I have tried of yours have come out really well.Thank you.